Copy and install JSDefender

 Dockerfile:

-FROM node:12.16.1 # Copy and install JSDefender COPY preemptive-jsdefender-*-{x.y.z}.tgz ./ RUN npm install -g preemptive-jsdefender-*-{x.y.z}.tgz --save-dev # Set up to run the command line interface ENTRYPOINT ["jsdefender"]
+# Set up to run the command line interface

-To build this image:
+ENTRYPOINT ["jsdefender"]To build this image:

 - Save your

-in the directory of your choice, and make sure you know where it is. - Download the JSDefender packages (e.g.
+Dockerfilein the directory of your choice, and make sure you know where it is. - Download the JSDefender packages (e.g.

-, etc.) from PreEmptive.
+preemptive-jsdefender-core-{x.y.z}.tgz,preemptive-jsdefender-cli-{x.y.z}.tgz, etc.) from PreEmptive.

 - Place them in the same directory as

-(listed above). - Run
+Dockerfile(listed above). - Run

-docker build -t preemptive/jsdefender:{x.y.z} {path to the directory containing 'Dockerfile'}
+docker build -t preemptive/jsdefender:{x.y.z} {path to the directory containing 'Dockerfile'}.

 Running the JSDefender container is simple; you must pass the license information.
 This can either be mirrored from the current environment:

-docker run --rm -e JSDEFENDER_LICENSE -v {projectPath}:/code preemptive/jsdefender:{x.y.z} /code/jsdefender.config.json
+docker run --rm -e JSDEFENDER_LICENSE -v {projectPath}:/code preemptive/jsdefender:{x.y.z} /code/jsdefender.config.jsonSet in the container’s environment:

-docker run --rm -e JSDEFENDER_LICENSE={LicenseString} -v {projectPath}:/code preemptive/jsdefender:{x.y.z} /code/jsdefender.config.json
+docker run --rm -e JSDEFENDER_LICENSE={LicenseString} -v {projectPath}:/code preemptive/jsdefender:{x.y.z} /code/jsdefender.config.jsonOr passed via the command line:

-docker run --rm -v {projectPath}:/code preemptive/jsdefender:{x.y.z} -license:<license-string> /code/jsdefender.config.json
+docker run --rm -v {projectPath}:/code preemptive/jsdefender:{x.y.z} -license:<license-string> /code/jsdefender.config.jsonAdditional arguments can be found here.